Perficient (NASDAQ:PRFT) Releases FY 2022 Earnings Guidance

-In other Perficient news, Director Gary Wimberly acquired 399 shares of the firm’s stock in a transaction that occurred on Monday, February 28th.
-The shares were acquired at an average cost of $100.00 per share, for a total transaction of $39,900.00.
-The purchase was disclosed in a legal filing with the SEC, which can be accessed through this link.
-2.50% of the stock is owned by insiders.
+In other Perficient news, Director Gary Wimberly acquired 399 shares of Perficient stock in a transaction dated Monday, February 28th.
+The stock was bought at an average cost of $100.00 per share, for a total transaction of $39,900.00.
+The purchase was disclosed in a filing with the SEC, which is available through this hyperlink.
+2.50% of the stock is owned by company insiders.

-Several institutional investors have recently added to or reduced their stakes in the stock.
-BlackRock Inc. raised its stake in Perficient by 1.7% in the 4th quarter.
-BlackRock Inc. now owns 5,244,234 shares of the digital transformation consultancy’s stock valued at $678,028,000 after purchasing an additional 88,685 shares during the last quarter.
-NewEdge Advisors LLC raised its stake in Perficient by 10.5% in the 4th quarter.
-NewEdge Advisors LLC now owns 13,785 shares of the digital transformation consultancy’s stock valued at $1,782,000 after purchasing an additional 1,315 shares during the last quarter.
-Goldman Sachs Group Inc. raised its stake in Perficient by 159.4% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 395,829 shares of the digital transformation consultancy’s stock valued at $51,177,000 after purchasing an additional 243,226 shares during the last quarter.
-California State Teachers Retirement System raised its stake in Perficient by 1.8% in the 4th quarter.
-California State Teachers Retirement System now owns 45,533 shares of the digital transformation consultancy’s stock valued at $5,887,000 after purchasing an additional 813 shares during the last quarter.
-Finally, Parametric Portfolio Associates LLC raised its stake in Perficient by 1.7% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 161,432 shares of the digital transformation consultancy’s stock valued at $20,872,000 after purchasing an additional 2,673 shares during the last quarter.
-Institutional investors and hedge funds own 95.62% of the company’s stock.
+Institutional investors have recently made changes to their positions in the company.
+Legal & General Group Plc raised its stake in shares of Perficient by 2.8% during the 4th quarter.
+Legal & General Group Plc now owns 96,069 shares of the digital transformation consultancy’s stock worth $12,421,000 after purchasing an additional 2,636 shares in the last quarter.
+California State Teachers Retirement System raised its stake in shares of Perficient by 1.8% during the 4th quarter.
+California State Teachers Retirement System now owns 45,533 shares of the digital transformation consultancy’s stock worth $5,887,000 after purchasing an additional 813 shares in the last quarter.
+Public Employees Retirement System of Ohio increased its stake in shares of Perficient by 12.6% during the 4th quarter.
+Public Employees Retirement System of Ohio now owns 35,024 shares of the digital transformation consultancy’s stock worth $4,528,000 after purchasing an additional 3,911 shares during the last quarter.
+Thrivent Financial for Lutherans increased its stake in shares of Perficient by 0.7% during the 4th quarter.
+Thrivent Financial for Lutherans now owns 26,805 shares of the digital transformation consultancy’s stock worth $3,466,000 after purchasing an additional 187 shares during the last quarter.
+Finally, Stifel Financial Corp increased its stake in shares of Perficient by 320.5% during the 4th quarter.
+Stifel Financial Corp now owns 25,326 shares of the digital transformation consultancy’s stock worth $3,275,000 after purchasing an additional 19,303 shares during the last quarter.
+Institutional investors own 95.62% of the company’s stock.

 About Perficient (Get Rating)